BioinformaticsLabAtMUN/PangenomeAnalysis/README.md

 ## How conda environments work

 You do **not** need to create or activate any conda environment yourself.
 When you run the pipeline for the first time, Nextflow reads the `.yml` files in `envs/` and builds the environments automatically.
 This happens once and takes about several minutes.
 Every subsequent run reuses the cached environments instantly.
+At the first run, an error might occur asking you to run some coda commands to accept the terms of use.

 The environments are saved to `.conda_cache/` inside your working directory.
 If you delete that folder, Nextflow rebuilds them on the next run.